 Sudan Golden Sparrow is a stunning species and quite range restricted in Senegal, found only in the north of the country (photo Mattias Hofstede).

 Today will primarily be a travel day, as we make the long journey south, retracing much of our steps from the previous few days.
-As we are expecting to be on the road for around six hours, we will make routine birding stops at interesting looking sites where birds could occur.
+Various road-side stops are likely, and more importantly, we have an additional chance to try for the enigmatic Quail-plover, should we have missed it earlier on the trip.
 We finish the day back in Kaolack (where we spent the night of Day 3), where we will again spend the night.

 The often-elusive Bat Hawk is one of the star species of Niokolo-Koba.

 Of course, it is not just the birds of prey that makes this area so special and we will spend time looking for other specials including Mali Firefinch, a very range-restricted species in Senegal, Gosling’s Bunting, Stone Partridge, Adamawa Turtle Dove, Dorst’s Cisticola, Guinea Turaco, Red-throated Bee-eater, Sun Lark, Neumann’s Starling, and Lavender Waxbill.
 Other birds of note here include several endemics or near-endemics to West Africa, including Blue-bellied Roller, Fine-spotted Woodpecker, West African Swallow, and Oriole Warbler.